APUS President, Member Board of Trustees, and CEO, American Public Education, Inc.

-In addition to his service to the APUS, Dr. Boston serves as a board member of the Maryland Association of CPA’s, a member of the Board of Overseers of the University of Pennsylvania’s Graduate School of Education, a member of the Advisory Board of the National Institute for Learning Outcomes Assessment (NILOA), a board member of the Presidents’ Forum of Excelsior College, a member of the Arizona State University Education Innovation Advisory Board, and Fidelis, Inc. He is a past treasurer of the Board of Trustees of McDonogh School, a private K-12 school in Baltimore.
+In addition to his service as a board member of APUS and APEI, Dr. Boston is a member of the Board of Advisors of the National Institute for Learning Outcomes Assessment (NILOA), a member of the Board of Overseers of the University of Pennsylvania’s Graduate School of Education, a board member of the Presidents’ Forum, and a board member of Hondros College of Nursing, Fidelis, Inc. He is a past Treasurer of the Board of Trustees of the McDonogh School, a private K-12 school in Baltimore.
 In his career prior to APEI and APUS, Dr. Boston served as either CFO, COO, or CEO of Meridian Healthcare, Manor Healthcare, Neighborcare Pharmacies, and Sun Healthcare Group.

 Dr. Boston is a Certified Public Accountant, Certified Management Accountant, and Chartered Global Management Accountant.
 He earned an A.B. degree in History from Duke University, an MBA in Marketing and Accounting from Tulane University’s Freeman School of Business Administration, and a Doctorate in Higher Education Management from the University of Pennsylvania’s Graduate School of Education.
 In 2008, the Board of Trustees of APUS awarded him a Doctorate in Business Administration, honoris causa.
 In April 2017, the Board of Trustees of APUS bestowed Dr. Boston with the title President Emeritus.